 Featuring RTE Concert Orchestra principal first violin, Sarah Sew, Concert Pianist, Stuart O’Sullivan, choral ensemble of past Palestrina choristers sing plainchant, Cantando Chamber Choir, lead by past Palestrina Choir Director, Orla Barry, Dave Duffy from RTEs Fair City, Boy Soprano, Max O’Neill, Seamus Ludden Baritone, Sam Earlwood Tenor, traditional Irish group.
 Content included Traditional Music, plainchant and Renaissance polyphony from the repertoire of Cathedral choirs in 1915, Feis Ceoil competition pieces from 1915, with Traditional Irish Airs by John Larchet, musical director at the Abbey Theatre in 1915.

-The Freemason building, Molesworth St, built by The Duke of Leinster, a hop, skip and jump from his home, the House of Leinster, the Freemason property is located within walking distance of the Shelbourne Hotel and Stephens Green, key battle grounds in 1916.
+The Freemason building, Molesworth St, built by The Duke of Leinster directly across the street from his home at Leinster House, the building is located within walking distance of the Shelbourne Hotel and Stephens Green, key battle grounds in 1916.

 New York Event Location yet to be confirmed.